-Busy dads are usually balancing their work schedule with the family trip to Walt Disney World.
+Busy dads are usually balancing their work schedule with the family trip to Disney World.
 Some jobs are flexible and let workers take off at any time of the year.
 Others make employees vacation during the summer.
 Some black out certain busy dates when business is hopping, making the time-off options even more limited.

 Right after Thanksgiving